harquail/portfolio-wintersmith/contents/portfolio/ts-sdk/index.md

 tags: web, dev
 ---

 Faced with overwhelming technical debt, Yieldmo decided to completely re-write our existing Javascript codebase in Typescript.
 I was the team lead for this project, responsible for estimation, architecture, and development.
-After 6 months of effort, we were able to release the new code across all of our publishers with no major incidents.
+After six months of effort, we were able to release the new code across all of our publishers with no major incidents.

 As a result of the new code, we were able to achieve a 10% reduction in time to first request to our ad server (resulting in significant revenue increases).
-Webpack and other build-system improvements reduce build times by 81% below our legacy codebase.
+[Webpack](https://webpack.github.io/) and other build system improvements reduce build times by 81% below our legacy codebase.
 Roughly 90% of lines are covered by unit tests, and clear modules and documentation drastically reduce effort for fixing bugs and adding features.

 ---